amirsalehmousavi/amirsalehmousavi.github.io/projects.md

 ### Continuum FEA Modeling of Rock–Concrete Interaction

 <div class="justify-text">
 This is another method for designing the RC section.
-The plane-strain idealization is analgously assumed in this approach but we developed a larger mesh that modeled both the media and the structure.
+The plane-strain idealization is analogously assumed in this approach but we developed a larger mesh that modeled both the media and the structure.
 </div>

 <figure style="text-align:center;">